 - the process to be used for changing the plan to take account of the changing needs or circumstances of the child or parties to the plan

 - any aspect of the care, welfare or development of the child or any other aspect of parental responsibility for a child.

 The person or persons referred to in s 63C(2) of the Family Law Act may be either a parent of the child or a person other than a parent of the child (including a grandparent or other relative of the child) (s 63C(2A) Family Law Act).
 Parenting plans are not court orders and therefore cannot be the subject of enforcement or contravention applications.

-If parents want to ensure that the terms of the parenting plan are enforceable by the courts, they can seek a court order by consent (by filing an Application for Consent Orders form the Family Court of Australia).
-The Family Court of Australia publishes detailed information that can assist with the application.
+If parents want to ensure that the terms of the parenting plan are enforceable by the courts, they can seek a court order by consent (by filing an Application for Consent Orders form with the Federal Circuit and Family Court of Australia (FCFCOA)).
+The FCFCOA publishes detailed information that can assist with the application.
 A reduction in the filing fee may apply depending upon the applicant’s financial circumstances.